colinmollenhour/Cm_Diehard/README.md

 allow for _real-time_ cache invalidation even with a caching reverse proxy!
 The rendering technique allows for users with dynamic blocks to still warm the cache for other users to further increase the cache hit rate.

+For a sample implementation of Cm_Diehard for Magento CE see [Cm_DiehardSample](https://github.com/colinmollenhour/Cm_DiehardSample).

 ## Backends

 There are currently three backends and three hole-punching (injection) methods.
 Not all backends support